ThinkSora/77Vincent.github.io/contents/_blog-js-1/doc.markdown

 	console.log(foo);

-What will foo be, obviousli it will only be 2 since 2 is assigned later.
+What will foo be, obviousli it will only be 2.
 It could never be [1,2] or something weirder.

 Then how about this assignment: